The Best Driving Itinerary From New York City to Bar Harbor

 Providence offers many outdoor activities as well, such as pedaling the 14-mile East Bay bike path.
 There are several different play areas and opportunities for ice cream, and it’s always nice to get out and enjoy the sun.
 Or you can visit India Point Park and let the kids loose in a large enclosed playground.
 So many choices!

 An east coast road trip to Maine wouldn’t be complete unless you stopped in Boston, Massachusetts for at least a half-day.
 Boston is sandwiched almost equally distanced from Providence, RI, and Kittery, Maine.
-It takes 50 minutes to drive there from Providence, which is an excellent way to break up your travel time.
+It takes less than an hour to drive there from Providence, which is an excellent way to break up your travel time.

 If you’re looking for fun things to do in Boston with kids, make sure to check out the Boston Museum of Science.
 It’s filled with engaging exhibits and activities for children of all ages.